swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 * First full week (Monday-Friday) in December: elections open
 * Selection of appointed members
 * Announcement of the new Executive Council
-* Start organizing dates for face-to-face meeting in first half of year
+* Start organising dates for face-to-face meeting in first half of year
 * Review and discussion of strategic plan activities